yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

     - _He responded with the vilest language imaginable._
 - unsuccessful
   - abortive: _He made two abortive attempts on the French throne._
+- unwilling
+  - reticent: unwilling to speak about your thoughts or feelings
+    - _He is very reticent about his past._
+    - _Most of the students were reticent about answering questions._
 - urgent
   - imperative: extremely important or urgent
     - _It's imperative to act now before the problem gets really serious._